eckon/treesitter-current-functions/README.md

 # Information

-Neovim plugin that builds ontop of treesitter to:
+Neovim plugin that builds on top of treesitter to:
-* Show all functions in the current scope
+* Show all functions in the current buffer
 * Open a fuzzy finder or any other selection tool to jump to that function line

 This plugin was intended to just return a table with needed information about the current file.